A UNIVERSAL TURING MACHINE

 What is a Universal Turing Machine?

-As an artist, working with algorithmic art, I became aware of the beauty of the Universal Turing Machine procedure when I came upon a binary version presented by Roger Penrose in The Emperor's New Mind (Chapter II).
+As an artist, working with algorithmic art, I became aware of the beauty of the concept of a Universal Turing Machine when I came upon a binary version presented by Roger Penrose in The Emperor's New Mind (Chapter II, note 7).
 The code for a UTM, the meta-algorithm of algorithms, seized my imagination and would not let go.
 To me it symbolized a historical turning point in the human ability to manage extensive rational procedure.
 Many are not aware of the time when "computers" referred to humans who did the computing.
-Businesses required teams of "computers", namely human workers, to do laborious computation that is now done with machines that are, in essence, Universal Turing Machines.
-Those who recognize the power of algorithmic procedure implemented with computers will appreciate the beauty and power of Alan Turing's contribution and recognize its special place in the history of ideas.
+Businesses required teams of "computers", namely human workers, to do laborious computation that is now done with machines that may be viewed as Universal Turing Machines.
+Those who recognize the leverage of algorithmic procedure implemented with computers will appreciate the beauty and power of Alan Turing's contribution and recognize its special place in the history of ideas.

 Rationale for this work.

 For me, the binary code of a UTM algorithm, like a biblical text in medieval times, radiates an aura of authority even though it is difficult for most of us to comprehend.
 In the tradition of medieval manuscript illumination I have written algorithms to illuminate the code for a Universal Turing Machine and to celebrate its impact on our culture.
 These illuminations are works of art and not exercises in computer science.
 They are intended to celebrate the value and significance of the UTM concept in shaping cultural change in the late 20th century.
 Like medieval Latin that transcended the vernacular this code speaks a universal tongue.
 To celebrate it more broadly I have also mounted several UTM versions, with documentation, on my web site as cyberspace illuminations.
 One version is presented as a “Self Portrait” of the computer with which it is viewed.
 See: http://www.verostko.com/u.html.